-It is increasingly common for cybercriminals to use a tactic called Business Email Compromise (BEC) to commit fraud.
-Under this scheme, cybercriminals hack into email systems in order to:
+It is increasingly common for cybercriminals to use a tactic called Business Email Compromise (BEC) to commit payments fraud.
+In this scheme, criminals use email systems to:

 - Impersonate an existing vendor via email to provide illegitimate bank account information for future payments.